elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id13]: #set-output-io-pulse-width-13
 #### Set Output IO Pulse Width (13)
+Use this command to set output IO pulse width of Voice Recognition Module, take effect immediately after the instruction execution.
+Pulse width is used when output IO mode is **"Pulse"**.
 **Format:**
 | AA | 03 | 13 | LEVEL | 0A |
 **Return:**